stagedml/stagedml/run/nl2bash/out/Report.md

 Originally this experiment was intended to run the model with bash-specific tokens _and_ different vocabulary sizes.
-Unfortunately, due to subtokenizer API misuse, we in face measure the performance of the model on the same target vocabulary size of `8192` tokens.
+Unfortunately, due to subtokenizer API misuse, we in fact measured the performance on the same target vocabulary.
 We will make the corrections in the next experiment and here we display just the effect of adding bash-specific tokens.

 Adding the bash-specifics include: